Foreign Worker Visa Information

 If they do not fall into one of these categories, then a specific visa must be applied for before employment can start.

-If a visa petition needs to be processed, please contact Drew Keegan at the Office of International Programs (OIP) at [email protected] (Phone: ext.
+If a visa petition needs to be processed, please contact Darcy Tickner at Human Resources at [email protected] (Phone: ext.
 7926) and submit the H-1B Department Initiation Request form.
-Upon review, he will put you in touch with the Montana University System contracted immigration law firm.
+Upon review, they will put you in touch with the Montana University System contracted immigration law firm.
 MSU-OIP serves as a liaison between the hiring department and law firm.

 Working with an immigration attorney presents the most efficient means for processing these important employment-based petitions and an immigration attorney is better able to respond to current and future changes to immigration laws and regulations.
 Given the added expense of working directly with the attorney, the Office of the Provost will provide up to $1,500 of the processing cost, per faculty hire only, to assist colleges and departments with the fees that will be charged by the attorney.
 Please contact Julie Heard in the Office of the Provost at [email protected] with questions or to request this funding.